Who We Are

 Colin Monehen

-I am Partner in Foxes Solicitors which was established in 2010 and I specialise in Criminal defence work which I have done for the last 21 years.
+I am Partner in Foxes Solicitors which was established in 2010 and I specialise in Criminal defence work.

 Ian Beckwith